Bethuel

 Bethuel (בְּתוּאֵל – Bəṯūʾēl), in the Hebrew Bible, was an Aramean man, the youngest son of Nahor and Milcah, the nephew of Abraham, and the father of Laban and Rebecca.

 Bethuel was also a town in the territory of the tribe of Simeon, west of the Dead Sea.
 Some scholars identify it with Bethul and Bethel in southern Judah, to which David gives part of the spoils of his combat with the Amalekites.
-Bethel, a wisdom school, was in Padam Aram (the field of Aram) which is in Syria.
-Aram is a son of Shem.

 Hebrew Bible

-The man Bethuel appears nine times in nine verses in the Hebrew Bible, all in Genesis.
+Bethuel appears nine times in nine verses in the Hebrew Bible, all in the Book of Genesis.
 Adherents of the documentary hypothesis often attribute most of these verses to the Jahwist source, and the remainder to the priestly source.